carlosarismendi/Adaboost_py/README.md

 them later.

-To run the program, run in the command prompt the following command inside the src folder: python main.py
+To run the program, run in the command prompt the following command inside the src folder:
+  \npython main.py

 In case of using Python 3:
-  python3 main.py
+  \npython3 main.py

 Note that OpenCV must be installed.
-To install OpenCV: pip install opencv-python
+To install OpenCV:
+  \npip install opencv-python